 The following is the output with forecasted values of tractor sales in blue.
 Also, the range of expected error (i.e. 2 times standard deviation) is displayed with orange lines on either side of predicted blue line.

-Now, forecasts for a long period like 3 years is an ambitious task.
+Now, forecasts for a long period of 3 years is an ambitious task.
 The major assumption here is that the underlining patterns in the time series will continue to stay the same as predicted in the model.
-A short term forecasting model, say a couple of business quarters or a year, is usually a good idea to forecast with reasonable accuracy.
-A long term model like the one above needs to evaluated on a regular interval of time (say 6 months).
+A short-term forecasting model, say a couple of business quarters or a year, is usually a good idea to forecast with reasonable accuracy.
+A long-term model like the one above needs to evaluated on a regular interval of time (say 6 months).
 The idea is to incorporate the new information available with the passage of time in the model.